The Inc. Blot

 Michelle de Kretser is the award-winning author of several novels, including The Rose Grower, The Hamilton Case and The Lost Dog.
 She has twice won the Miles Franklin Award – in 2013 for Questions of Travel and in 2018 for The Life to Come.

 More about Michelle de Kretser

-Josephine Rowe’s novel, A Loving, Faithful Animal, led to her being named a 2017 Sydney Morning Herald Best Young Novelist and was longlisted for the Miles Franklin Literary Award.
-Her short-story collection, Here Until August, is shortlisted for the Stella Prize.
-The winner of the 2016 ABR Elizabeth Jolley Prize, Rowe has held fellowships with the University of Iowa, Stanford, the Omi International Arts Center and Yaddo.
+Josephine Rowe has twice been named a Sydney Morning Herald Best Young Novelist (in 2017 and 2020) and was awarded the 2016 ABR Elizabeth Jolley Prize.
+Her story collection Here Until August was shortlisted for the Stella Prize, while her novel, A Loving, Faithful Animal, was longlisted for the Miles Franklin Literary Award.
+Rowe has held fellowships with the University of Iowa, Stanford, the Omi International Arts Center and Yaddo.
 She lives in Melbourne.